OmicsML/dance/README.md

 More specifically, different studies prepare their datasets and perform evaluation differently, and not to mention the compatibility of different methods, as they could be written in different languages or using incompatible library versions.

-PyDANCE addresses these challenges by providing a unified Python packge implementing many popular computational single-cell methods (see [Implemented Algorithms](#implemented-algorithms)), as well as easily reproducible experiments by providing unified tools for
+PyDANCE addresses these challenges by providing a unified Python package implementing many popular computational single-cell methods (see [Implemented Algorithms](#implemented-algorithms)), as well as easily reproducible experiments by providing unified tools for

 - Data downloading
 - Data (pre-)processing and transformation (e.g. graph construction)
 - Model training and evaluation

-### Example: runing cell-type annotation benchmark using scDeepSort
+### Example: run cell-type annotation benchmark using scDeepSort

 - Step0.
 Install PyDANCE (see [Installation](#installation))
 - Step1.
 Navigate to the folder containing the corresponding example scrtip.